minholee2087/EAV_lab/README.md

       python main.py

-5. Updating Pretrained Models
+5. Updating Pretrained Models:

   To update the pretrained models, download them from this link and place them in the 'pretrained_models/' directory.

-Citation
+Citation:

 If you use this code and dataset, please cite this github 'https://github.com/minholee2087/EAV_lab'and EAV dataset 'https://github.com/nubcico/EAV' as well.